 CMYK vs. Spot Color vs. Simulated Process Printing

-Okay, so you’ve heard their names, CMYK Process, Spot Color, and Simulated (Spot) Process, but what are they?
-What sets them apart from one another and what is the best use for each?
-Let’s go through them, one by one!
+Okay, so you’ve heard their names — CMYK, Spot Color, and Simulated Process — but what are they?
+What sets them apart from one another?
+What is the best use for each technique?
+Let’s go through them, one by one.

-CMYK is the oldest halftone print reproduction method.
-Using cyan, magenta, yellow and black water-based ink screen printers can print digital designs on white or light garments.
-For users that are very schooled with CMYK file preparation, Photoshop, and screen making, this is still a viable print process.
-This method has become less frequently used daily by the majority of screen printers.
+CMYK is the oldest, color reproduction, print method.
+Using cyan, magenta, yellow and black ink, screen printers can print designs on white or light-colored garments.
+For users skilled in CMYK file preparation, Photoshop, and screen creation, this is still a viable print process for light-colored garments.
+CMYK is implemented less because simulated printing is more dominant.

+Spot color is the most common print technique in the industry, and has sometimes been called the screen printer's best friend.
+Knowledge of creating, applying and handling spot colors is essential to any screen printer.
+Logos, text, cartoons, line art, and more are all styles spot colors excel at reproducing.
 Spot color designs are usually created through the use of vector graphics programs such as CorelDRAW and Adobe Illustrator.
 There are many programs that can create spot colors.
 Spot colors (such as Pantone or custom mixed) can be printed as solid shapes at 100% tint or halftones by changing their tint value away from 100%.
-This is the most common print process in the industry, and has sometimes been called the screen printers best friend.
-Knowledge of creating, applying and handling spot colors is essential to any screen printer.
-Logos, text, cartoons, line art, and more are all styles spot colors excel at reproducing.

 - Vivid color values